kwilkins/dnd/west-marches/down-time-actions.md

   * Funds always available for improving a town feature.
 Vote as party to use funds for another purpose.
 * Secure storage, store gold or items in the guild hall vaults to leave behind while you adventure.(level 2)
   * If your character dies, their stored gold and items are sold for central fund.
+* Hirelings are fledgling adventurers you can bring along on your adventure.
+You can get one to follow you as long as you are a higher level than they.(level 3)
+  * *available*
+  * *available*
+  * *available*

+Downtime options:
+* Bring a new hireling into the Adventure's Guild.(level 3)

-Improve this feature to level 3 to gain the following feature:
+Improve this feature to level 4 to gain the following feature:
-* Hirelings!
-They cost money and can be given a cut of xp to level up.
+* Increase the number of hireling slots by 3
+* Increase the loyalty die to a d12

 ## Monument of Heroes (level 2)
 A statue of Muriel in a heroic pose

+Features:
+* Look badass(level 0)

 Downtime options:
-* Look badass(level 0)
 * Buy xp, 1-to-1 for silver, to allow a character to ascend up to level 6 OR the level your highest character has achieved, which ever is lower.(level 2)

 Improve this feature to level 3 to gain the following feature: